Learn how to clean battery corrosion in 6 simple steps — all your toys and electronics will work like new again!

 In almost all cases of battery corrosion, you'll need to dispose of the old batteries.

-In my experience, it's fairly easy to clean the corrosion off the toy or other electronic, but you can't really "clean" it off the batteries.
+In my experience, it's fairly easy to clean the corrosion off the toy or other electronics, but you can't really "clean" it off the batteries.

 STEP 2: Wipe out any loose chunks.

-Sometimes you won't need to do this, but if there are any loose chunks of corrosion, I try to wipe those out with a damp paper towel (or just shake them out).
+Sometimes you won't need to do this, but if there are any loose chunks of corrosion, I try to wipe those out with a damp paper towel (or blow them out with a can of compressed air).

 STEP 3: Make a paste of baking soda and water.